rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 **`active_sensing`**

 Enable parsing of midi active sensing messages (disabled by default).
+Active sensing messages will be received as sysex.

 **`pc_offset`**